-Criteria Description Weighting Factor Economic Impact The impact of the proposal on the local economy and qualitative and quantitative benefits to the local community.
-30% Capacity The ability of the recipient to complete the program activities within the program period of performance and efficient and effective use of funds.
-25% Financial and Administrative Readiness Experience of the recipient in managing federal grant funds and developing program internal controls, established procurement processes, and adhering to reporting requirements.
-15% Sustainability The ability to continue holding events after grant funding has ended.
-Success of past events Demonstrated success of similar events hosted by the organization in the past.
+EVALUATION CRITERIA Criteria Description Weighting Factor Economic Impact The impact of the proposal on the local economy and qualitative and quantitative benefits to the local community.
+20% Capacity The ability of the applicant to complete the program activities within the program period of performance.
+25%